top of page

 The goal of the BaseCamp strength training program is to get our bodies back in balance by activating and building the muscles we need to perform and feel our best, while improving the inner environment of our bodies to help us recover faster, ride stronger, and look, feel, and move better.
 It is designed to have us working on movements outside the straight forward-and-back motions of cycling to help improve joint health, movement, balance, and ability to produce power.

-Led by Menachem Brodie of Human Vortex Training
+• Led by Menachem Brodie and Lori Thomson

-Progressive program focused on complementing your Basecamp workouts to boost strength and durability
+• Progressive program focused on complementing your Basecamp workouts to boost strength and durability while driving better adaptations and improvements on the bike

 Strength Equipment